-Help us reach this goal and donate today, knowing every dollar you contribute is matched!
-If you would like more information, please contact Jennifer Dorton at firstname.lastname@example.org.
+Help us reach our $15,000 goal and donate today, knowing every dollar you contribute is tax deductible and will be used to support a student.
+If you would like more information, please contact Jennifer Dorton at email@example.com.

 In South Florida, scientists are using acoustic telemetry to track the movements of important marine species such as sea turtles, tarpon, permit, sawfish, cobia, and nurse sharks.
 Tracking is conducted by implanting or attaching acoustic tags to the animal and then stationary underwater devices called receivers record information from the acoustic tag when the animal swims within range of the receiver.
 These receivers are found in coastal waters throughout South Florida from Biscayne Bay down to the Florida Keys and into the Everglades.

 Receiver data allows researchers to determine how animals use their environment, including seasonal use of habitats and migration patterns.
 However, to better understand how climate may impact animal movements, researchers need to deploy temperature loggers at receiver locations.